Is it wise to get a rescue dog from abroad?

 Often these behaviours improve as the dog slowly adjusts to their new environment.
 However, with time comes more change.
 The dog may begin to express their emotions and feelings more clearly, they may start to defend themselves from perceived dangers, or they may develop associations with certain events and react in a manner they deem necessary.
 This could include reactivity or aggression towards other dogs or people, trying to run away from scary sounds or traffic, guarding valuable food items or comfortable spaces, and fear aggression to anything else scary.

 So is it wise to rescue a dog from abroad?
-Truth is, all dogs are at risk of these consequences, importing dogs from abroad can increase the likelihood of problems, but puppies born in the UK are not immune either.
-If you’re considering choosing to rescue a dog or puppy from another country, ask yourself whether it’s really helping the dog, and then ask yourself whether you’re prepared for all the possible behaviour challenges they may come with.
+Truth is, all dogs are at risk of these consequences, importing dogs from abroad can increase the likelihood of problems, but puppies born in the UK from reputable breeders are not immune either.
+If you’re considering choosing to rescue a dog from another country, ask yourself whether you’re prepared for the possible behaviour challenges they may come with.

 Adda, M. (2024).
 Wellness or Hellness?
 Rediscussing Free-Ranging Dogs Welfare.
 In Frasin I., Bodi G., Bulei, S., Vasiliu, C. D. (Eds), Multispecies Communities and Narratives, pp. 5-43